-Guarantee: We are the only dealership to not bind you by contract if you decide that you do not like the vehicle in person!
+Guarantee: We are the only dealership to not bind you by contract if you decide that you do not like the vehicle after it arrives off the shipping truck!
 If you purchase sight unseen, you are welcome to take the vehicle AFTER THE SALE to any mechanic, body shop, etc. of your choice within the 1 day and 50 miles!
 No one else gives this level of customer assurance.
-However, we will only refund the full price of the vehicle and take the vehicle back -- we will not pay a lesser amount to fix parts.
+However, we will only refund the full price of the contracted amount paid to us and take the vehicle back -- we will not pay a lesser amount to fix parts or repay your costs, like shipping.
 (Ultimately, you either like the buy or you don't) If you view the vehicle in person before paying, the above does not apply -- you must inspect to your satisfaction before paying.

 Driving/Description Video: This ad contains a video where we describe the vehicle further and give you close ups of various features and issues to give you, the buyer, an in depth and personal look at the vehicle.
 By making an offer, you agree that you have watched the above video, the descriptions in the video are part of this agreement, and you accept the video representations in full.